Mount Rogers: Hike the Appalachian Trail to Virginia’s Highpoint

 Appalachian Trail to Mount Rogers

-At the 2.0-mile mark, a sign lets you know you’re going in the right direction and that Mount Rogers is just 2.5 miles up ahead on the trail.
+At the 2.0-mile mark, a sign lets you know you’re going in the right direction and that the summit of Mt.
+Rogers is just 2.5 miles ahead on the trail.

-Here you can also turn right for a spur trail to a spring or to connect with the Virginia Highlands Horse Trail.
+Here you can also turn right for a spur trail to water sources or to connect with the Virginia Highlands Horse Trail.

 Trail Sign

 You’ll reach a switchback and a trail junction at the 2.1-mile mark.
-Make a hard right to continue on the white-blazed Appalachian Trail to Mount Rogers.
+Make a hard right to continue following white blazes for the Appalachian Trail to Mount Rogers.

 As you ascend, you’ll encounter a couple of sets of stone steps built into the trail to help manage the climb.
 At the 3.0-mile mark, get ready for a reward.